Zarman-oss/Image-search-react-app/README.md

 ---

-Thank you for your interest in the React Unsplash API App.
+Thank you for your interest in the Image Search App.
 Happy coding!